Veterans Affairs Medical Center Substance Abuse Program

 Veterans Affairs Medical Center Substance Abuse Program - Palm Beach Gardens, FL

 Veterans Affairs Medical Center Substance Abuse Program is a detox and addiction treatment facility located at 7305 North Military Trail in the 33410 zip code of Palm Beach Gardens, FL.
-As a detox center, it offers benzodiazepines detox, meth detox and opioid detox.
-Veterans Affairs Medical Center Substance Abuse Program is run by the U. S. Department of Veterans Affairs.
-Veterans Affairs Medical Center Substance Abuse Program offers treatment to adult women, adult men and people with trauma.
+As a detox center, it offers benzodiazepines detox, opioid detox and meth detox.
+The treatment program at Veterans Affairs Medical Center Substance Abuse Program includes intensive outpatient treatment, outpatient methadone/suboxone treatment and regular outpatient treatment.
+Veterans Affairs Medical Center Substance Abuse Program offers treatment to adult men, people with trauma and adult women.
 It accepts men and women into their treatment and detox program.

 Address: 7305 North Military Trail, Palm Beach Gardens, FL 33410